sftgunner/edinplus-integration/README.md

 Lighting channels must be assigned to a scene in order to be discovered.

+The state of this component is: Local Polling

 ## Installation
 ### Adding the eDIN+ Component to Home Assistant
 The **edinplus.py** files need to be placed in the installation directory of Home Assistant.
 For me this is